mgreenig/ClusterSupport/README.md

 Consensus clustering does not rely on any particular clustering metric.
 The `plot` argument defaults to `True` and causes the function to output the empirical CDFs for consensus values for different hyperparameter values.
 [Monti et al](https://link.springer.com/content/pdf/10.1023/A:1023949509487.pdf) suggesting picking the number of clusters k at which the largest increase is seen in the area under the CDF between k clusters and k-1 clusters.
-[Șenbabaoğlu et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4145288/) suggest a different method, involving selecting the number of clusters k at which the proportion of unambiguous consensus values (values <0.1 or >0.9) is greatest.
+[Senbabaoglu et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4145288/) suggest a different method, involving selecting the number of clusters k at which the proportion of unambiguous consensus values (values <0.1 or >0.9) is greatest.
 The `consensus_cluster()` function returns a Pandas DataFrame of size `(len(parameter_range), 2)`, containing columns for the proportion of unambiguous clusterings and the area under the CDF for every value of the hyperparameter of interest.

 |   n_clusters |   proportion_unambiguous_clusterings |   area_under_cdf |